Jim Chanos: Career

-In November 2023, The Wall Street Journal reported that Chanos will close his hedge fund and return outside capital to investors by the end of the year.
-At the time of publication, the S&P500 was up nearly 20% year -to-date, and Tesla, a notable short position of Chanos' fund, was up nearly 117%.
+In November 2023, The Wall Street Journal reported that Chanos would close his hedge fund and return outside capital to investors by the end of the year.
+At the time of publication, the S&P500 was up nearly 20% year-to-date, and Tesla, a notable short position of Chanos' fund, was up nearly 117%.

 Investments

 Enron collapse

-Chanos gained notability as short seller when he predicted the fall of Enron before it filed for bankruptcy in 2001; he was a short seller of Enron throughout 2001, increasing his short position as more information surfaced.
+Chanos gained notoriety as a short seller when he predicted the fall of Enron before it filed for bankruptcy in 2001.
+He was a short seller of Enron throughout 2001, increasing his short position as more information surfaced.
 Kynikos profited from the trade.

 Chinese real estate crash

 Chanos has frequently made comments predicting a Chinese real estate crash.
-In January 2010, the New York Times referenced Chanos making a prediction of an impending Chinese economic crash that would resemble "Dubai times 1,000 — or worse".
-Later on the Charlie Rose Show in April 2010 he maintained that China was on a "treadmill to hell" that would result in a crash caused by a "world class" property bubble.
+In January 2010, the New York Times reported that Chanos predicted an impending Chinese economic crash that would resemble "Dubai times 1,000 — or worse".
+Later, on the Charlie Rose Show in April 2010, he maintained that China was on a "treadmill to hell" that would lead to a crash driven by a "world-class" property bubble.

-The Chinese real estate crash predicted in 2010 did not materialize and has caused financial media to question his investment wisdom.
+The Chinese real estate crash predicted in 2010 did not materialize, and has caused financial media to question his investment wisdom.
 Bloomberg in a December 2017 article noted "Chanos has made wayward bets against U.S. stocks and China recently".
 The Financial Times in an October 2017 article used his "Dubai times 1,000" quote an example of one of the "dire prophecies" about China's real estate market that did not come true, demonstrating the subject was "tricky for foreign investors and experts to grasp".
 The Economist in a January 2021 article on the Chinese property boom observed housing prices doubled and "enough homes have been built for 250m people" since Chanos likened Chinese real estate to "Dubai on steroids".
 According to the Economist, the failure of the prediction of a crash suggested the market is "more complex than its depiction as a bubble."

-In a September 2021 New York Times article on the Chinese property sector crisis (2020–present), it was noted "...Jim Chanos, a prominent American investor, warned that China’s real-estate excesses had placed it on a 'treadmill to hell' and that the bubble might burst at any point.
+In a September 2021 New York Times article on the Chinese property sector crisis (2020–present), it was noted "...Jim Chanos, a prominent American investor, warned that China's real-estate excesses had placed it on a 'treadmill to hell' and that the bubble might burst at any point.
 But the bubble did not burst in 2010.
-It did not burst in 2011, nor has it burst in the decade since — unless, that is, it’s starting to do so this week."
+It did not burst in 2011, nor has it burst in the decade since — unless, that is, it's starting to do so this week."

 In an October 2021 interview, Chanos again predicted an impending real estate crash in China.
-There would be "no historical analog" according to Chanos.
-"Maybe Tokyo in ’89?
+There would be "no historical analog", according to Chanos.
+"Maybe Tokyo in '89?
 But this is worse than that.
-It’s worse than Spain in ’06 or Ireland in ’06."
+It's worse than Spain in '06 or Ireland in '06."